sushantasinha/JunitTutorial/Mockito_v2.md

 Please refer JunitPowerMock project for the usage of power mock

-Private method test: Not possible
+Private method test: Using power mock.
+Using Whitebox.invokeMethod(...)
-Private method mock: Using power mock
+Private method mock: Using power mock.
+Usig spy() and when().then() reflection.

 final method test: Nothing special, can do using normal junit only (mockito or powermock not needed)